borbware/unity-basics-course/programming/best-practices.md

 * You don't want to just learn programming
 * You want to learn how to program ***well***
 * What is good code, then?
-  * We'll find out during these slides
+  * Let's go through some alarming examples
-* Let's go through some alarming examples and learn some best practices based on those
+  *  $\Rightarrow$ learn what ISN'T good code

-## Why make good code?
+## why make code good when bad code do job

-* "I just hack this quickly and move on"
+* "I'll just hack this together quickly and move on"
   * A dangerous sentiment that ***will*** cost sweat, tears and person-hours
   * Every time I've thought this, I've either
     * a) had to eventually code it better
-    * b) lost significant amount of time for deciphering what I've coded
+    * b) lost significant amount of time for deciphering later what the hell have I written
 * *You always code for someone else*
   * 1 - The compiler
   * 2 - Your teammates
-  * 3 - *You in the future*
+  * 3 - You in the future
     * I can't stress this enough:
     * *You in the future is a different person that you in the now.*